DanCohen01/smartwyre/Readme.md

 7) Added DI setup in Program.cs, I created everything as Singleton just for the example.
 8) Program.cs will run a success scenario.

+notes:
+* I assumed Payment Types mentioned in the instructions relates to PaymentSchemes
-notes: I negated to test the AccountDataStore as it has no logic and implementing that class was not mentioned.
+* I negated to test the AccountDataStore as it has no logic and implementing that class was not mentioned.
+* Given more time I would focus on adding custom error reasons and logging to the solution, I chose to spend my time in other areas based on the instructions.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------